Types of childcare

 There are many different types of registered, or formal, childcare.

-Normally you have to pay for it although you may get free childcare from your local council or help to pay for it from Working Tax Credit or Universal Credit.
+Normally you have to pay for this.
+Although you may get free childcare from your local council or help to pay for it from Working Tax Credit or Universal Credit.

 Registered childcare providers are registered with and regulated by the Care Inspectorate.
 It carries out inspections every 12 to 48 months, although it can be more frequently, to ensure childcare providers meet specific standards.
 You can contact them if you have concerns about a childcare provider registered with them.